lcswillems/glose-recruitment/README.md

 <img src="README-rsrc/text.png">

-And outputs an HTML page with the named entities highlighted and links to the corresponding Wikipedia pages:
+And outputs an HTML page with the named entities highlighted and the links to the corresponding Wikipedia pages:

 <img src="README-rsrc/text_with_NE_and_links.png">